jumanjiman/docker-eiffelstudio/README.md

 ensures that any work you do inside the container is available in the host OS.

-`docker run -i -t -v /tmp:/tmp jumanjiman/eiffelstudio`
+`docker run -i -t -v /tmp:/tmp jumanjiman/eiffelstudio:latest`

+## Tags

+* `latest`: the most recent build of the docker image
+* `<hash>`: the image corresponding to particular git commit of `src/` dir

+Tags correlate image version to source.
+Discover the build date and time by inspecting `/etc/image-build-date`.

 ## Inspection